 As the end of the year approaches, it is important to get the most out of your dental insurance plan before it expires.
 Most dental insurance plans do not roll over, they simply renew at the beginning of the year for calendar-year plans or the renewal month for plan-year benefits.
 You’re likely paying for your plan, so why not fully use it?

 If you’re paying into your dental insurance plan each month, you have benefits waiting for you to use.
 Even if you don’t need any specific dental treatment, you should always schedule your regular dental cleanings.
 These help to prevent as well as detect any early signs of cavities, gum disease, oral cancer and any other dental problems that may arise.

 Understand Your Coverage

 It’s important to know the specifics of your coverage, or precisely what it has to offer.
-It can be very confusing for patients to understand all the different aspects of their plans.
-Every plan is different, so we can’t always tell you how yours works.
-Insurance companies can be hard to deal with at times, so we are always happy to make a call or assist in an appeal or any other way we can!
+Insurance companies can be hard to deal with at times and it can be very confusing to understand all the different aspects of your plan.
+Every plan is different, so we may not always know how yours works.
+However, we are always happy to make a call or assist in an appeal or any other way we can!

 Know Your Plan

 Some treatments require more than one visit.
-If you need several crowns, you can plan to get one this year and the next done in January after your plan resets.
-These types of procedures can be strategically scheduled to get the most out of your insurance, so you pay the least amount out of pocket.
-However, we NEVER recommend that you put off any necessary work.
-Cleanings are a must, as well as any other procedure that is considered urgent or is causing you pain.
+If you need several dental procedures, you can plan to get a portion done this year and the next portion done in January after your plan renews.
+Some types of procedures can be strategically scheduled to get the most out of your insurance, so you pay the least amount out of pocket.
+However, we NEVER recommend that you put off any necessary or emergency dental work.

 Advice from BRAIDC

-Fall begins in just a few days!
+Fall has already begun!
 Before you know it, it will be a new year.
-To get the most out of your dental insurance, call BRAIDC today and schedule your cleaning or procedure!
+To get the most out of your dental insurance, call BRAIDC today and schedule your cleaning or procedure